fdammeke/greenfield-workshop/README.md

 ![Log into the instance with ssh](img/instance-login.png)

 Congratulations, this is the end of the walkthrough.
+If you have some time left you can proceed to the next section.

 ## Deploying a Loadbalanced Wordpress application

+### Prepare your work environment

+Use the hand-out, you can find username and password under the heading __1.1 Linux stepping-stone machine__).

+### 1. Log in to the stepping stone machine.